djourd1/trainingR2021/content/en/get_ready/data_structures/2020-08-r-data-frames.markdown

 ```
 ## [1] "numeric"
 ```

 Note that you need to know the name of the column you want to retrieve.
 However, if using R Studio, if you once you have typed mtcars$ a list of possible names will be suggested to you. (yet another good reason to use R Studio instead of R)

 Second, we can retrieve the same column with the single square bracket "[]" operator.
-To do this, we have to prepend the column name (or column number) with a comma character, which signals that we want to take consider all the rows
+To do this, we have to prepend the column name (or column number) with a comma character, which signals that we want to take consider all the rows:

 ```r
 mtcars[,"am"]